cgruver/okd-3.11-install-tutorial/Provision_Hosts/README.md

 Now it's finally time to start provisioning some guest VMs for our OKD cluster.

 I have provided some shell scripts and kickstart files to assist with your deployments.
-In a further iteration, we'll replace a lot of this with PXE and Ansible.
+In a further iteration, we may replace a lot of this with Ansible.
 I started this project before learning Ansible, so I rolled my own automation.

-First, setup your environment for guest provisioning here: [Setup For Guest](Setup_Env.md)
+First, if you haven't already, you need to set up your environment for host provisioning: [Setup For Host Install](Setup_Env.md)

 Now you can begin setting up guest VMs: